-Note: A more complete list of GIS data for more complex analysis is available from the NPS at the Natural Resource Information Portal.
+Note: A more complete list of GIS data for more complex analysis is available from the NPS at the NPS Geospatial Portal.

 Note: all locations are approximate and the accuracy of positions depends in part on the GPS equipment used and observation conditions.